doxxx-playground/api/README.md

 5. `db.rs` uses the connection pool to query the PostgreSQL database.
 6. The query results are mapped to Rust structures defined in `models.rs`.
 7. The handler processes the data and prepares the response.
+8. Metrics are collected and reported using functions from `metrics.rs`.
-8. The response is sent back to the client.
+9. The response is sent back to the client.

 ```
 [Client] <-> [Rust Web Server] <-> [Handlers] <-> [Database Functions] <-> [PostgreSQL]